groue/CombineExpectations/README.md

 ## Usage

-Waiting for *publisher expectations* allow your tests to look like this:
+Waiting for *publisher expectations* allows your tests to look like this:

 ```swift
 class PublisherTests: XCTestCase {